poc-handsome/educrys-hardware/README.md

 - Place the main body on a table with the logo on the front
 - Attach the main stand on the left profile with a M6 screw, close to the front.
 Connect the motor and weight cell cables.
 - Attach the fan stand on the right profile with a M6 screw, close to the back.
 Connect the fan and sensor cables.
 - Guide the pulling wire over 3 pulleys from the pulling motor to the weight cell.
 Insert a hook in the loop at the wire end.
-Keep the wire tightened, otherwise it will unwind itself from the motor roll.
+Keep the wire tightened, otherwise it will unwind itself from the pulley on the motor axis.
 - Hang the seed holder on the hook.
 The tilt of the seed holder should remain adjustable in two perpendicular directions.
 - Attach the cable with two pins to the rotation motor.
 The polarity is not important.
 Keep the free length of this cable sufficient during the motion of the seed holder.
 This cable prevents the seed holder from rotating, but it should not pull it away from the vertical axis.
 - Place the crucible on the hotplate.
 Check that the seed holder is in the middle of the crucible.
 Adjust the main stand position if necessary.